-And our handyperson volunteers still managed hundreds of jobs, from cleaning windows to assembling flat-pack furniture.
+And, despite Covid restrictions our handyperson volunteers still managed hundreds of jobs, from cleaning windows to assembling flat-pack furniture.

 As well as keeping fit and healthy (or generally just having a good time), one of the key aims of our classes is to help older people overcome the issues of digital exclusion.

-And in our R:evolve Recycle shops, we run classes in upcycling and make do and mend that promote sustainable clothing choices combating today’s disposable fashion trends.
+And in our R:evolve Recycle shops, where possible, ran classes in upcycling and make do and mend that promote sustainable clothing choices combating today’s disposable fashion trends.

-Those classes, along with our unique cash-free membership swap shop scheme, have helped save the equivalent of more than 3,430 tonnes of carbon dioxide emissions, and stopped almost 84 tonnes of clothing waste going to landfill - more than 13 tonnes alone during 2021-22.
+Those classes, along with our unique cash-free membership swap shop scheme, have helped save the equivalent of thousands of tonnes of carbon dioxide emissions, and stopped almost 10 tonnes of clothing waste going to landfill - more than 13 tonnes alone during 2021-22.

 Our swapping scheme has seen more than 60,000 items of clothing swapped.
 That alone is an amazing statistic.